September 15, 2019

 After losing the lawsuit, two thirds of the NCPA board resigned.
 Yet the swift boat campaign continued with the knowledge and participation of the remaining board – knowing full well that there was no purpose other than spitefulness and vengeful retaliation.

-It was also very reckless retaliation.
-Information covered by a confidentiality agreement in a sexual harassment suit was apparently delivered by the NCPA to D Magazine for the express purpose of encouraging its publication and widespread dissemination.
+This was very reckless behavior.
+Information covered by a confidentiality agreement in a sexual harassment suit was apparently delivered by NCPA employees and former employees to D Magazine for the express purpose of encouraging its publication and widespread dissemination.
 Further, after the article was published the NCPA republished it by distributing it to numerous other parties.
 NCPA personnel also embellished upon the article, adding details that were often false.
-For example, NCPA personnel have repeatedly asserted that there was a “sexual affair” when in fact there was no affair.
+For example, NCPA personnel often asserted there was a “sexual affair” when in fact there was no affair.

 That strategy worked.
-Winstead agreed to a large settlement to get rid of the litigation.
+Winstead agreed to a substantial settlement to get rid of the litigation.
 This was a pyrrhic victory, however.

 A fly-by-night litigant in a case like this can extort the money and run.
 However, a nonprofit organization in Dallas Texas cannot survive without asking for voluntary contributions from the very people it was insulting and embarrassing and suing – as well as from all their friends and business associates.